Did your airbag fail to deploy in a front-end collision?

 Why Didn't My Airbag Deploy in a Car Accident?

 Airbags are not designed to deploy in every situation.
-In fact, in some accidents, it is best if your airbags do not deploy.
-If you were involved in any type of the following accidents, your airbag simply shouldn’t have deployed.
+In some accidents, it is best if your airbags do not deploy.
+If you were involved in any of the following accidents, your airbag should not have been deployed.

 - Minor accidents or fender-benders at the front of the vehicle